 A tough-as-nails hooker who carved out an NRL career before proudly representing his Lebanese heritage on the international rugby league stage.

-Michael Lichaa's path in rugby league was one of grit and cultural pride.
-Emerging from the Canterbury-Bankstown Bulldogs system, the hooker made his NRL debut for the club in 2014, known for his defensive steel and service from the dummy-half.
-His club career saw him play over 100 first-grade games, including a stint with the Cronulla-Sutherland Sharks.
-While his club journey had its challenges, his commitment to the Lebanese national team, the Cedars, provided a consistent source of purpose.
-Eligible through his father's heritage, Lichaa became a fixture in the side, contributing to their memorable 2017 World Cup campaign where they reached the quarter-finals.
-His story is that of a durable professional who valued the honor of representing a community as much as the weekly grind of the NRL.
+Michael Lichaa made his NRL debut for the Canterbury-Bankstown Bulldogs in 2014, playing hooker with defensive steel and crisp service from dummy-half.
+Over his club career he appeared in more than 100 first-grade games, including a stint with the Cronulla-Sutherland Sharks.
+While his time in the NRL had its difficulties, his dedication to the Lebanese national team, the Cedars, gave him a steady focus.
+Eligible through his father's heritage, Lichaa became a regular in the side and contributed to Lebanon's 2017 World Cup campaign, which ended in the quarter-finals.
+His career shows a durable professional who valued representing his community as much as the weekly NRL grind.

 1981–1996